jortsc/feeder_reader/README.md

 * CakePHP installed through Composer
 * Create Read Update Delete methodology over article entity as an API Rest, working with JSON to feed a frontend and without rendering any template more than the home.
 * At frontend I did it my best.
-I mean I don't knew ECMASCRITP 6, and from the scratch, given that I haven't all the time that I would like to dedicated it.
+I mean I didn't know ECMASCRITP 6, and from the scratch, given that I haven't all the time that I would like to dedicated it.
 In order to let it as I like.
 * Can check implementation here: [http://151.80.147.203](http://151.80.147.203)

 **This weekend has been complicated for me to get time to do it.
 I have the releasing of an application in which I am involved to 'live' environment, just this weekend... :)**